MichaelSizemore2024/Cloud-Computing-Service/db-manager/Dev_README.txt

 $ python3 Client/email_client.py data/email_data.csv --delete

-# When complete: you can remove the table in Scylla exec until we do complete drop
+# When complete: you can delete the keyspace that is made
-$ DROP TABLE testkeyspacename.email_data;
+$ DROP keyspace testks;